gg4llin/evolutionAi/README.md

 AdaptiveAgent is a blueprint-driven ecosystem for orchestrating self-optimising swarm agents.
 This repository captures the canonical specifications, a tooling harness for a Custom GPT assistant, and a runnable local control-plane to exercise the designs.

 ## Repository Layout
-- `docs/blueprints/` — canonical subsystem specifications (replication, spawning, metrics, security, metadata judgement, etc.).
+- `docs/blueprints/` — canonical subsystem specifications (replication, spawning, metrics, security, metadata judgement, task orchestration, worker orchestration, etc.).
 - `docs/documentation.md` — entry point to the broader documentation set, including roadmap and day-to-day operator notes.
 - `docs/roadmap.md` — high-level delivery milestones and sequencing.
 - `docs/todo.md` — granular backlog items aligned to the roadmap themes.